 Ellen Reiss, the Aesthetic Realism Chairman of Education, continues this beautiful and careful looking.
 In her classes, we learn how Aesthetic Realism explains the self, events in the news, and so much more.
 Ms. Reiss is also the editor of the weekly international periodical The Right of Aesthetic Realism to Be Known.
-Some of the reports you can read here tell of those great classes.

-Here are links to reports by my colleagues:
+and here are links to reports by my colleagues:

 Lynette Abel: on a lecture about Hans Chlumberg’s play about WWI Miracle at Verdun